 COVAX vaccines lead drive to reopen Uganda’s schools

-Uganda's government is on a mission to vaccinate teachers so that schools across the country can finally reopen.
+The Ugandan government is on a drive to vaccinate teachers to ensure the reopening of schools across the country.

 “I want to get back into the classroom as soon as possible,” says Josephine Nakaayi, shortly after receiving her COVID-19 jab in the heart of Kampala.
 Nakaayi, a teacher at City Primary School, is part of a new push by the government to get teachers and school support staff across the country vaccinated, paving the way for the resumption of in-person teaching and learning.